01 of 05

 Camping on Rothiemurchus

-Tent camping is located in three areas on the edges of truly primeval Caledonian forests, amid towering Scots pines, some 300 years old.
+Tent camping is located in three areas on the edges of truly primeval Caledonian forests, amid towering Scots pines, some of which are 300 years old.
 The entire park teems with wildlife.
-Sheltered camping areas include a high level area amid indigenous pines, another near a fast flowing stream, Am Beanaidh, that runs through the park and a campsite on an island where the stream, or burn, splits.
-A heated amenity building has toilets, showers, dish washing and launderette areas.
+Sheltered camping areas include a high-level area amid indigenous pines with another near a fast flowing stream that runs through the park and a campsite on an island where the stream splits.
+A heated amenity building has toilets, showers, dishwashing, and launderette areas.
 The camp has several midge eaters.
-Regularly named to lists of the best campsites in Europe, Rothiemurchus must be booked well in advanced.
-Unfortunately, Fido isn't welcome in this arboreal paradise.Continue to 4 of 5 below.
+Regularly named to lists of the best campsites in Europe, Rothiemurchus must be booked well in advance.
+Unfortunately, Fido isn't welcome in this arboreal paradise, so leave all pets with a caregiver at home.Continue to 4 of 5 below.

 04 of 05